avine/formation-angular-base/Slides/05_composants.md

 ## Interpolation

-- interpolation system thanks to the syntax `{{expression}}`
+- Interpolation system thanks to the syntax `{{expression}}`
 - The expression must return a value that will be converted to `string`
 - Angular defines a precise syntax for these expressions
 - https://angular.io/guide/template-syntax#template-expressions
-- The syntax is that of JavaScript with some exceptions
+- The syntax is the same that in JavaScript with some exceptions
 - All properties of the component are accessible directly
-- An expression must not change the state of the application
+- An expression in template must not change the state of the application

 ```typescript
 @Component ({